NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 ### Scope Overview
 This BaRS Application (Referrals into Pharmacy Application 5) supports the following use case ONLY:
-- GP to Pharmacy - Pharmacy First (for Minor Illness Service)
-- GP to Pharmacy - Contraception Service (Oral Contraception for supply of initial or repeat prescriptions for Combined Oral Contraceptive (COC) or Proestogen Only Pill (POP))
-- GP to Pharmacy - Blood Pressure Check Services
+- Primary Care to Community Pharmacy (Pharmacy First)
-- GP Online Consultation to Pharmacy - Pharmacy First (for Minor Illness Service)
-- GP Online Consultation to Pharmacy - Contraception Service (Oral Contraception for supply of initial or repeat prescriptions for Combined Oral Contraceptive (COC) or Proestogen Only Pill (POP))
+- Primary Care to Pharmacy Contraception (Oral Contraception for supply of initial or repeat prescriptions for Combined Oral Contraceptive (COC) or Proestogen Only Pill (POP))
-- GP Online Consultation to Pharmacy - Blood Pressure Check Services
+- Primary Care to Pharmacy Blood Pressure Check Service

 The payload and workflow have been designed to support this service.
 Other {{pagelink:applications, text:BaRS Applications}} offer scope for alternative use cases.